Internships Work

 Focusing on four pathways: employment, independent living, good health, and friends, family and community.

-Free rights based support for young people with additional support needs in England – no labels or diagnosis needed.
+Rights based support for young people with additional support needs.
+No labels or diagnosis needed.

 Online or blended training providing practical tools and support to build the resilience of children and young people and those who support them, whatever their role.

-NDTi has been collaborating with ASDAN to review and modernise their transition modules to encompass the Preparing for Adulthood outcomes.
-The result of this work is a suite of four certificated programmes, titled My Independence...
+NDTi collaborated with ASDAN to review and modernise their transition modules to encompass the Preparing for Adulthood outcomes.
+The result of this work is a suite of four certificated programmes, titled My Independence, for young...

 NDTi’s Children & Young People team has been working with the Whole School SEND consortium to deliver much-needed transition training for school staff and advisors during the COVID-19 pandemic.